vidisha999/Predicting-Employee-Productivity-using-Decision-Tree-model-Dataquest-project/README.md

 ## Data

 The dataset for this projec is obtained from the [UCI machine learning repository](https://archive.ics.uci.edu/dataset/597/productivity+prediction+of+garment+employees).
-The[dataset]() contains several feature columns and the target variable `actual_productivity` which represents the actual percentage of the productivity that was delivered by the workers in the range of 0-1.
+The [dataset](Data/garments_worker_productivity.csv) contains several feature columns and the target variable `actual_productivity` which represents the actual percentage of the productivity that was delivered by the workers in the range of 0-1.

+## Exploratory Data Analysis